Madhusmita-Dash/E-Commerce-Domain/README.md

 Welcome to the Customizable E-Commerce Platform—your all-in-one solution for digital product sales!
 Whether you're selling software, e-books, or music, this platform has the flexibility and power you need to scale.
 It's built using modern web design principles and provides a user-friendly experience for both customers and administrators.

 <h2>🎯 Key Features</h2>
-- **Fully Customizable Frontend**: Built with Angular, making it super easy to tailor the storefront to your brand’s visual identity. 👗
+* Fully Customizable Frontend: Built with Angular, making it super easy to tailor the storefront to your brand’s visual identity. 👗
-- **Modular Microservices**: Separate services for product management, payment processing, and digital delivery—ideal for scaling your platform. ⚙️
+* Modular Microservices: Separate services for product management, payment processing, and digital delivery—ideal for scaling your platform. ⚙️
-- **Secure Payment Options**: Integrated with popular gateways like PayPal and Stripe for seamless transactions. 💸
+* Secure Payment Options: Integrated with popular gateways like PayPal and Stripe for seamless transactions. 💸
-- **Automatic Digital Delivery**: Products are delivered instantly and securely to your customers upon successful purchase. 📤
+* Automatic Digital Delivery: Products are delivered instantly and securely to your customers upon successful purchase. 📤

 <h2>🛠️ Tech Stack</h2>